ccorcos/reason-for-fun/README.md

 # Reason for fun (and profit)

-** Shh... don't share this **

-I almost barfed the other day when I tried TypeScript.
-I built up enough courage to go over to the dark side and try a Microsoft product.
-Everything seemed great.
-I got a Redux project up and running and when I opened up the browser... a runtime exception!
-The whole point of a compiler is to prevent runtime exceptions.
-And this is why I've decided to adventure off into the world of sound type systems.

 In this tutorial / quick-start / notes, I'm going to be exploring [Reason](https://facebook.github.io/reason/).
 So why not Elm or PureScript?
 Both languages are super cool but both have some parts I'm not as excited about.
 PureScript uses Bower -- ew!
 And neither have easy interoperability with external JavaScript libraries.
 I had a conversation with @chenglou and he absolutely sold me on Reason.
 So here goes nothing!

 ## Getting Started